-ENROLLMENT REQUIREMENTS FOR MLT AAS DEGREE PROGRAM
+ENROLLMENT REQUIREMENTS FOR MLA CERTIFICATE PROGRAM

-Once enrolled in the MLT program but prior to being scheduled for any clinical experience, the student must
+Once enrolled in the MLA program but prior to being scheduled for any clinical experience, the student must

-1. Provide a current Health Division Student Health Form (to be provided) that has been completed by a licensed physician or nurse practitioner.

-2. Have the ability to perform essential functions as listed on health form.

-3. Present proof that they have received the three (3) Hepatitis B vaccinations or proof of immunity to the Hepatitis B virus.
-If a student chooses not to receive the Hepatitis B vaccine, they must sign a form indicating their refusal (waiver form).

-4. Purchase of professional liability insurance through the College as required by MLT program.

-5. In addition to the above College requirements, the contracts between Calhoun Community College and area healthcare providers require proof of the following prior to students being scheduled for or attending a clinical experience:

-• Current cardiopulmonary resuscitation (CPR) course completion, professional level,

-- · Drug and / or alcohol abuse testing, and - Criminal background check.

-6. Fees / costs for all of the above enrollment requirements will be the sole responsibility of the student.
+- 1. Provide a current Health Division Student Health Form (to be provided) that has been completed by a licensed physician or nurse practitioner. - 2.
+Have the ability to perform eligibility criteria as listed on health form. - 3.
+Present proof that they have received the three (3) Hepatitis B vaccinations or proof of immunity to the Hepatitis B virus.
+If a student chooses not to receive the Hepatitis B vaccine, they must sign a form indicating their refusal (waiver form). - 4.
+Purchase of professional liability insurance through the College as required by MLA program. - 5.
+In addition to the above College requirements, the contracts between Calhoun Community College and area healthcare providers require proof of the following prior to students being scheduled for or attending a clinical experience: - Current cardiopulmonary resuscitation (CPR) course completion, professional level, - · Drug and / or alcohol abuse testing, and - · Criminal background check. - 6.
+Fees / costs for all of the above enrollment requirements will be the sole responsibility of the student.

-Calhoun Community College Medical Laboratory Technician Program ESSENTIAL ELIGILIBILTY Criteria (Essential Functions)
+Calhoun Community College Medical Laboratory Assistant Program ELIGIBILITY CRITERIA